rackerlabs/technical-blog/_posts/2013-04-15-openstack-summit-day-1.markdown

 categories:
 - OpenStack
 ---
 Greetings from the OpenStack Summit!
 A lot happened in the world of OpenStack today.
 For a recap of all of the news, check out [Niki Acosta](https://twitter.com/nikiacosta)'s [blog post](http://www.rackspace.com/blog/openstack-summit-portland-day-1-recap/) on the Rackspace Blog.
-Read on for a recap of some sessions I attended today! <!--More-->
+Read on for a recap of some sessions I attended today! <!-- more -->

 ##Cloud Foundry